Bardia95/bardia-pourvakil/README.md

-# Bardia Pourvakil's Personal Site
+# Bardia Pourvakil's Essays

-## No instructions yet!
+A home for my essays.
+Some interactive, some not.
+Some about programming, some not.